bjohnson05/cmsi2210/homework/homework03/README.md

           <li>Hex C0FF0000, when interpreted as an IEEE-754 pattern, is in decimal:
       </ol>

-These problems are difficult and will require you to do some research to get the answers.
-They are considered optional and you will get extra credit for getting them correct, one point per problem.
-For any you attempt but for which the answer is incorrect, you will NOT be penalized, you just won't get any credit for them.
+These problems are difficult and will require you to do some research to get the answers.  <strong>They are considered optional</strong> and you will get extra credit for getting them correct, one point per problem.
+For any you attempt for which the answer is <em><u>incorrect</u></em>, you will NOT be penalized, you just won't get any credit for them.
       <ol><li>The largest finite IEEE-754 single precision float, in hex is:
           <li>The smallest finite IEEE-754 single precision float, in hex is:
           <li>The largest nonzero negative IEEE-754 single precision float, in hex is: